How to Execute ABM with HubSpot [Video]

 Bombora also has an ad solution that allows you to deploy your B2B audiences on display networks that don't connect to HubSpot.

-G2 and Gartner are both software review companies with platforms that allow people to review and compare software options.
-This tool is very powerful for SaaS companies or service providers whose services center on specific software products.
+G2 and Gartner are software review companies with platforms allowing people to review and compare software options.
+This tool is powerful for SaaS companies or service providers whose services center on specific software products.

 While Gartner Media's platforms present software options based on who bids for the top spot, G2's rankings are only driven by reviews of the software products.